Moronic statements from the right with no solutions is about all we can expect from their candidate.

 We can not allow that.

-We need a real leader For all of this, Barak Obama, the man we elected to lead us, has sat quietly, never raising his voice, never shouting, never using visual aids, charts, or graphs, never pounding the podium, never behaving as an angry leader.
+For all of this, Barak Obama, the man we elected to lead us, has sat quietly, never raising his voice, never shouting, never using visual aids, charts, or graphs, never pounding the podium, never behaving as an angry leader.
 Working class Americans are angry.
 Many are calling for blood to run in the streets.
 And Obama?
-You’d think he was up there getting a political enema.
-So why isn’t he as angry as the democrats who sent him?
+You'd think he was up there getting a political enema.
+So why isn't he as angry as the democrats who sent him?
 Is he secretly working for the other side?
 Was he sent to betray us and gently compromise away all of our hopes and dreams?
-At this point, that’s almost the only thing that makes sense out of what he has done.
+At this point, that's almost the only thing that makes sense out of what he has done.

 It seems to me that Obama’s real agenda for the 2008 election was to eliminate Hillary Clinton in the primary, get elected by hitting the “demographic sweet-spot” as a black democrat who was opposed to the wars, then accomplish little to nothing for democrats, compromise at every opportunity with Republicans, complete Dick Cheney’s unfinished agenda of regime change for every Arab state in the mid east, prevent any investigation of torture of POWs and war detainees, and basically run out the clock on all the hopes and dreams of Democrats and working class citizens who voted for him.